eggjs/egg-cookies/README.md

 ### Encrypt

 egg-cookies provide an alternative `encrypt` mode like `signed`.
-An encrypt cookie's value will encrypted base on keys.
+An encrypt cookie's value will be encrypted base on keys.
 Anyone who don't have the keys are unable to know the original cookie's value.

 ```js
 const Cookies = require('egg-cookies');